Kat Graham: Television and film

 In March 2009, Graham was cast in The CW supernatural drama series The Vampire Diaries based on the book series of the same name.
 Graham plays the role of Bonnie Bennett, a young witch, which is considered her breakout role.
-The series premiered on September 10, 2009, to 4.91 million viewers and received praise for the series progression from critics.
+The series premiered on September 10, 2009, to 4.91 million viewers and received mixed reviews for its progression from critics.
 In May 2012, the series was renewed for the show's fourth season.
 She took over as the female lead in 2015 after the Canadian actress Nina Dobrev departed for the seventh season.
 In 2011, Graham won "Choice TV Female Scene Stealer" at the Teen Choice Awards for her role on the show.

 In August 2010, The Hollywood Reporter announced that Graham was cast in the Universal Pictures dance drama film Honey 2.
 The film is a sequel to the 2003 film Honey.
 The film follows a troubled girl and aspiring dancer who joins a dance crew.
 The film was released theatrically in selected countries for a limited release and went on to make over US$8 million worldwide.
 In June 2011, the film was released direct-to-DVD in North America to negative reviews from critics though Graham's performance and dancing was praised.
-Also that year, Graham starred in another dance-oriented film, Dance Fu in which she appeared as the female lead.
+Later that year, Graham starred in the dance-oriented comedy film, Dance Fu, in which she appeared as the female lead.

-In 2017, she played actress Jada Pinkett Smith in the Tupac biopic All Eyez On Me.
+In 2017, she played actress Jada Pinkett Smith in the Tupac biopic All Eyez on Me.

 Graham starred in the Netflix romantic comedy films The Holiday Calendar (2018), Operation Christmas Drop (2020), and Love in the Villa (2022).
+She has also appeared in the 2018 apocalyptic thriller How It Ends.
+Graham is set to play singer and actress Diana Ross in the Michael Jackson biopic Michael.